scipipe/scipipe/docs/howtos/streaming.md

 question.

-Note also that you still have to provide a path formatting strategy (via some of the `Process.SetPath...()` functions, or by manually adding one to `Process.PathFormatters`.
+Note also that you still have to provide a path formatting strategy (via some of the `Process.SetOut...()` functions, or by manually adding one to `Process.PathFuncs`.
 This is because a uniqe file name is needed in order to create any audit files, as well as to give a unique name for the named pipe.